MadBomber/aia/docs/guides/available-models.md

 # Available Models

-AIA supports a wide range of AI models through the RubyLLM gem.
+AIA supports a wide range of AI models via robot_lab orchestration and ruby_llm LLM abstraction.
 This comprehensive list shows all supported models, their capabilities, and best use cases.

 ## Viewing Available Models